Clock Angle Calculator

 The same relative-motion idea behind the clock angle formula appears in many other contexts.
 The key quantity is how fast one hand gains on the other.
 The minute hand moves 6° per minute, while the hour hand moves 0.5° per minute, so the minute hand gains on the hour hand at 5.5° per minute.
 This is why the coefficient 5.5 shows up in the formula |30H − 5.5M|.

-You can use this to answer classic questions such as how often the clock hands overlap.
+You can use this idea to answer classic questions such as how often the clock hands overlap.
 Setting the raw difference θ to 0 and solving 30H = 5.5M leads to regular but non-hourly meeting times.
 Over 12 hours, the hands line up 11 times, at intervals of about 65.45 minutes.
 Similar reasoning explains when the hands are at right angles or straight lines, and why the angle patterns repeat every 12 hours.

 Select a time to compute the angle.